falbav/falbav.github.io/_research/research-pregDR.md

 #### Figure 2: Current Family Planning use among sexually active adolescents (ages 15-19)
 <br/><img src='/images/fig2.JPG'>

 In addition, teen pregnancy in the Dominican Republic is higher in low-income and rural populations, with 61.4% of pregnant teenagers belonging to the lowest two socio-economic status quintiles.
 Similarly, there are significant differences in the timing at which women start childbearing across SES status.
-The median age at first birth among women ages 20-49 is more than four years lower for women in households in the lowest wealth quintile (19.2 years) than for women in households in the wealthiest quintile (23.4 years, Table 1).
+The median age at first birth among women ages 20-49 is more than four years lower for women in households in the lowest wealth quintile (19.2 years) than for women in households in the wealthiest quintile (23.4 years).
 These disparities in the incidence of teen pregnancy rates across SES status can contribute to perpetuate the intergenerational transmission of poverty and inequality.

 Regarding geographical differences, Figure 3 and 4 display the percentage of women 15-19 pregnant or with a child by region in 2007 and 2013 respectively.
 There is significant variation in the incidence of teen pregnancy between urban and rural areas.
 In addition, the regions in the border with Haiti have experienced an increase of around 10 percentage points in the incidence of teen pregnancy (from 29% to 38.5%).